 - Lucy Durán

-- and David Font-Navarrete
+- , revised by David Font-Navarrete

 [bugáar, bougarabou, bucarabu, bugorobu]